Provost’s Summer Research Fellowship Program

 The application must include:

-A cover page clearly identifying the Principal Investigator/Co-Investigators and their department and college/school of primary appointment; joint appointments should also be identified, The cover page must be signed by the relevant dean (or equivalent) for each investigator.
-Use the template that is provided here; electronic signatures are acceptable
+A cover page clearly identifying the Principal Investigator/Co-Investigators and their department and college/school of primary appointment; joint appointments should also be identified.
+Use the template that is provided here.

 An abstract, written for a general audience that summarizes the project and its expected outcomes.
 The abstract must not exceed 300 words.